MicroEJ/docs/ApplicationDeveloperGuide/nullAnalysis.rst

 0 represents the **@Nullable** annotation, and 1 represents the **@NonNull** annotation.
-Eclipse External Annotations files are mostly based on JVM's specifications: https://docs.oracle.com/javase/specs/jvms/se7/html/jvms-4.html , it is the reference when writing types descriptors.
+Eclipse External Annotations files are mostly based on JVM's specifications: https://docs.oracle.com/javase/specs/jvms/se7/html/jvms-4.html , it is the reference when writing type descriptors.

 Descriptors:
 ^^^^^^^^^^^^